aostuni/Ethics-of-AI-ML/README.md

 http://www.shc.umd.edu.

 ## Feedback
-If you have any suggestions for improving this class, don't hesitate to tell the instructor or TAs during the semester.
+If you have any suggestions for improving this class, don't hesitate to tell the instructor or facilitators during the semester.
 At the end of the semester, please don't forget to provide your feedback using the campus-wide CourseEvalUM system.
 Your comments will help make this class better in future iterations.